Logo Voyage

 • Duvemåla, Emmaboda, Småland

-• 2 New Sweden, Delaware.
-New Sweden was the largest Swedish territory outside Europe.
+• New Sweden was the largest Swedish territory outside Europe.
 It included both banks of the Delaware River, from the Atlantic up to present-day Philadelphia.
 The colony was established in 1638 by the Swedish South Company, when Fort Christina was set up in what is now Wilmington.
 The colony was invaded by the Dutch in 1655 and incorporated into New Netherlands, and while many residents stayed, large scale Swedish immigration to the US wouldn't begin until two hundred years later.
-New Sweden (Q322187) on Wikidata New Sweden on Wikipedia

 See also